 The Rule Of Leg Lock Setups Vs. Standing Opponents

-The “rule” of modern leg locks (well, one of them, anyway) is that you need to break an opponent down to a hip in order to have control over their leg.
+The “rule” of modern leg locks (well, one of them, anyway) is that you need to break an opponent down to a hip to have control over their leg.
 That is one of the 6 foundational principles of the DDS leg lock system.
 Suffice to say, it makes a lot of sense, and it works.

 When I show people leg locks for the first time, they all tend to focus on the submission aspect of it more than anything else.
 This is understandable, as we’re talking about leg locks per se.
 However, the submission itself, or the breaking of the joint will only work with a high degree of reliability if certain conditions are fulfilled.
 Without going too much into the entries into leg locks I’ll just mention the basics once an opponent is down.